rbg-research/EMNLP-2026/README.md

 **The Interpretation:** Native Indic scripts pack complex syllables efficiently, requiring fewer total words than English.
 Transliterated Latin scripts require more distinct characters and word breaks to convey the same meaning.
 Furthermore, the massive right-reaching whiskers (like Nagamese extending past 3.4) show severe structural outliers.

 **Actionable Takeaway:** A statically defined generation limit will inherently bias the model.
-If you tune the output length for Assamese, the model will prematurely truncate transliterated languages, violating neutrality.
-The shared decoder must rely on language-conditioned, dynamic length penalties.
+If we tune the output length for Assamese, the model will prematurely truncate transliterated languages, violating neutrality.
+The decoder must rely on language-conditioned, dynamic length penalties.

 # Installation
 ```commandline